 Manual and Automatic Registration Modes

 UCR provides manual and automatic modes for aligning design files to materials.
 The manual method is useful for processing a relatively small number of parts.
 In this mode, the user selects the location of each registration mark as seen through the camera.
 Once all of the locations have been acquired, the process may proceed as usual.

 In automatic mode the user simply selects the center location of each registration mark through the interactive software to train the laser system on each registration mark.
 The UCR will then capture an image of those marks and store them for later use.
-Each time a new instance is placed in the laser cutting, engraving, and marking machine, the UCR will automatically recall the images and locate them using the onboard camera.
+Each time a new instance is placed in the machine (used as a laser cutter, laser engraver, laser marker, or a combination of such), the UCR automatically recalls the images and locates them using the onboard camera.
 Automatic mode is useful in batch production where several parts must be produced at a time.

 Often times there will be multiple parts on a single material each requiring compensation by the UCR.
 In these instances, the duplication feature within the Universal Control Panel or Laser System Manager can be used to repeat the registration process across an array of parts.
 This will align the design file of each part perfectly generating extremely high quality processing on each instance.

 The Laser System Software with four copies of a single camera registration process generated by duplication as shown on the XLS system